 At the beginning of the semester every student has the full 100% to his/her credit.
 It all depends on you how you manage to keep them during the semester.

-- The second paper can be resubmitted if you revise it upon the grader's comments.
-You will then get a new grade.
+- The second paper can be resubmitted if you revise it upon the T.A.'s/grader's comments.
+You will then get a new grade (I assume a better one, but this depends on you).
 You must resubmit the second version of the second paper within a week after the return date of the first version (i.e., latest resubmission is in class two sessions later after the first return).

 - You can only work with the primary texts discussed in class for your papers.
 Analyze those critically.
 If you have any question about the proper approach, please do not hesitate to contact the T.A. or the instructor before your hand in the paper.

-You have one week to turn in a rewrite of paper 2.
-All submissions are due by start of class on Thursday, November 15.
+- You have one week to turn in a rewrite of paper 2.
+All submissions are due by start of class on Tuesday, one week after the graded paper has been returned.
 No exceptions.

 *When you turn in your rewrite, you must include the following items or it will not be considered for a revised grade:

 1. The original hard copy you submitted with grader's comments.

 2. Your "new"/revised copy: Any and all revisions/edits MUST SHOW IN BOLD FONT.
 Yes, you need to staple your paper and include a proper heading (your name, student ID #, class name, Dr. Classen's name, date and word count)

 3. Both items must be put in a folder and turned in at the start of class.